moccalotto/kaos/_rulebook/main.md

 #### Armor
 A magic user cannot cast spells while wearing armor, using a shield or wearing extreme cold weather gear.
+Other power types can be used without any issues.

 #### Strain
-Casting spells causes strain damage to the caster.
+Using powers causes strain damage to the user.
-The number of HP drained depends on the power of the spell.
+The number of HP drained depends on how powerful the power is.
-The strain occurs *after* the spell has been successfully cast;
+The strain occurs *after* the power has been successfully used;
-the caster can actually cast a spell that would make him/her unconscious.
-Conversely, failing to cast spells does not incur damage.
+the caster can actually use a power that would make him/her unconscious.
+Conversely, failing to use a power does not incur any damage.

 #### Healing
-Magic users cannot regenerate or be healed if they have cast any spells within the last hour.
+Magic users cannot regenerate or be healed if they have used any powers within the last hour.

 #### Tiers
-Spells are divided into tiers from 1 to 6.
-Tier one spells are the easiest spells to cast and they drain only a 2 HPs per casting, while tier 6 spells are very difficult to cast and drain 12 HPs per casting.
+Powers are divided into tiers from 1 to 6.
+Tier one powers are the easiest to use and they drain only a 2 HPs per use.
+Tier 6 powers are very difficult to use and drain 12 HPs per casting.
-Spells have a Skill Score requirements that must be met in order for the magic user to be able to cast them.
+Powers have a Skill Score requirements that must be met in order for the character to be able to use them.

 #### Duration
-Unless specified, all non-instantaneious and non-permanent spells fade away at the *end* of your *next* turn.
-If you want to keep the spell from fading away, you must take an action next round to Concentrate on that spell, which will keep it going for another round.
-Outside combat, you can maintain a single spell and still do simple tasks such as walking, talking, etc. People who know you will notice that you are distracted though.
+Unless specified, all non-instantaneious and non-permanent powers fade away at the *end* of your *next* turn.
+If you want to keep the power from fading away, you must take an action next round to Concentrate on that power, which will keep it going for another round.
+Outside combat, you can maintain a single power and still do simple tasks such as walking, talking, etc. People who know you might notice that you are distracted though.

 #### Range
-Unless otherwise specified, spells do not have a range limit as such, but the caster must have a direct line of sight to the target.
+Unless otherwise specified, powers do not have a range limit as such, but the user must have a direct line of sight to the target.

 {:.noprint}
-See the spell list [here]({{ '/rulebook/spells/' | prepend: site.baseurl }}).
+See the power list [here]({{ '/rulebook/powers/' | prepend: site.baseurl }}).

 ## Advancement